nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 This means you can continue edit it's content, but this file is dynamic and you can render it to get the final file with all meta-data and presentation stuffs up to date (title, description, author, history...).

-### Web rendering
+### Web Rendering

 **The Template**

 The Template can be for example a FreeMarker template.
-It can reference any attribute of the target Document, but also history in order to provide a HTML view of it.
+It can reference any attribute of the target Document, but also history in order to provide an HTML view of it.

 **The associated document**